w3f/polkadot-validator-setup/README.md

 for details or [create an issue](https://github.com/w3f/polkadot-secure-validator/issues/new) for finer grained access control.
-* GCP: `GOOGLE_APPLICATION_CREDENTIALS` (path to json file with credentials of the service account you want to use.
-This service account needs to have write access to compute and network resources.
-If you have separate projects for your state and your sentry node, this service account needs access to both, see [here](https://cloud.google.com/iam/docs/granting-changing-revoking-access)).
+* GCP: `GOOGLE_APPLICATION_CREDENTIALS` (path to json file with credentials of the service account you want to use; this service account needs to have write access to compute and network resources).
 * PACKET: `TF_VAR_auth_token`.

 The tool allows you to specify which providers to use, so you don't need to have